 Final Words

-However, the market is saturated with options that have features you won’t find necessary or units that won’t serve you in the long term.
+However, the market is saturated with options that have features you won’t find necessary or units that won’t serve you (or your interests) in the long term.

 This is where the Ancel BA101 comes in and shines through.